logux/docs/1-architecture/3-solved.md

 # What Problems does Logux Solve

-We created Logux to have better UX in non-stable networks of thr real world.
-From non-stable LTE connection in subway to non-stable Wi-Fi connection in overpopulated area.
+We created Logux to have better UX in non-stable networks of the real world.
+From non-stable LTE connection in subway to non-stable WiFi connection in overpopulated area.

 ## Offline-First and Fixing Merge Conflicts